lee0c/lee0c.github.io/pages/resume.md

 <h4>Co-owner and artist</h4>

 <p>
-Maintains website, storefront, and inventory for a diverse set of artistic good.
+Maintains website, storefront, and inventory for a diverse set of artistic goods.
 Communicates with a range of customers, both digitally and in-person.
 </p>

 <ul>